Node.js REPL, Inspector, Watch Mode, and SEA

 s.disconnect();

-One more boundary sits between inspector and observability.
 An inspector session can ask V8 for profiles and heap snapshots.
 That does not make the inspector module an observability system.
 It is a protocol client.
-Storage, sampling policy, privacy filtering, upload paths, retention, and production runbooks live elsewhere.
-The useful skill here is naming when you have opened a debugger endpoint or sent a protocol command, and when you have crossed into a later operational concern.
+Storage, sampling policy, privacy filtering, upload paths, retention, and production runbooks belong elsewhere.
+The useful skill here is knowing when you opened a debugger endpoint or sent a protocol command, and when you crossed into a broader operational concern.

 Watch Mode

-Watch mode restarts a Node process when watched files change.
+Watch mode restarts a process when watched files change -

 node --watch app.js

 The watch restart signal is the signal Node sends to stop the running process before starting the next one.
-Node v24.4.0 added --watch-kill-signal for that choice:
+Node v24.4 added --watch-kill-signal for choosing that signal.
+In Node v24, it is marked Stability 1.1, active development.

 By default, watch mode clears the console between restarts.
-Watch output preservation keeps previous output visible:
+You can preserve output when you want to keep previous logs visible -

-Watch mode uses file watching underneath, and Chapter 4 already covered why file watching varies by platform.
-Editors can save by writing a temp file and renaming it.
+Watch mode uses file watching underneath, and file watching varies by platform.
+Editors can save by writing a temporary file and renaming it.
 Build tools can rewrite whole directories.
 Network filesystems can coalesce or delay events.
 Node's watch mode sits on top of those platform signals and turns a detected change into a restart decision.

-There is also an entrypoint boundary.
-Watch mode restarts the Node program.
+Watch mode restarts the program.
 It does not reload code inside the same process.
-Any code that relies on preserving in-memory state across edits belongs to a different design.
-For ordinary backend development, restart-from-zero is the sane behavior because startup bugs, module side effects, and configuration loading run again.
+If you need in-memory state to survive edits, that is a different design.
+For ordinary backend development, restart-from-zero is useful because startup bugs, module side effects, and configuration loading run again.

 NODE_OPTIONS and CLI flags still apply.
-A command like this preserves the same runtime configuration on each restart:
+This command keeps the same runtime configuration on each restart -

 NODE_OPTIONS="--enable-source-maps" \

-Watch mode and terminals have their own small failure cases.
+Watch mode has a few small terminal failure cases.
 Clearing output can hide the first stack trace after a fast restart.
-Preserving output can leave three failed startups on screen and make the current one harder to find.
-A syntax error can cause the new run to exit immediately while the watcher remains alive, waiting for the next edit.
-That is good for local development because a broken save does not kill the watch command itself.
+Preserving output can leave several failed startups on screen and make the current one harder to find.
+A syntax error can cause the new run to exit immediately while the watcher stays alive, waiting for the next edit.
+That behavior is useful during local development because a broken save does not kill the watch command itself.

 The file list is runtime-derived unless you supply watch paths.
 Imported modules enter the watched set after they are loaded.
 Lazy imports may join later.
 A file that the process reads with fs.readFile() is data, not a module, so default watch mode may have no reason to track it.
-Use --watch-path when data files should trigger restarts, and remember the platform limit in Node v24.
+Use --watch-path when data files should trigger restarts, and verify the option on the Node build that will run the command.

 Watch mode also gives no transactional guarantee around a save.
 An editor can write half a file, rename it, then finish another related write a few milliseconds later.
 The watcher can restart between those writes.
 A TypeScript stripper, bundler, or code generator can do the same with output files.
-The fix is usually outside Node: write generated output atomically, keep partial files outside watched paths, or watch the final built directory rather than every intermediate input.
+The fix usually sits outside Node - write generated output atomically, keep partial files outside watched paths, or watch the final built directory rather than every intermediate input.

-That makes watch mode a development tool.
+Treat watch mode as a development tool.
 It is not a process manager.
 A process manager owns service supervision, backoff, logging policy, health checks, and boot ordering.
 Built-in watch mode owns edit-and-restart during local work.

 Single Executable Applications